a-flyleaf/ygbtdm/misc/outline2.md

           Also meanwhile the flashback is of Joce finally walking out; unsure where it cuts off, but it'll continue into the next episode.
       - nm: parallel disaster
         desc: |-
           The accountant, wielding the pendant, corners Kay Lin and convinces her to follow quietly.
+(She threatens to sic people on Joce; they left the house on such a godawful note, it would not be hard.)
 When Kay Lin walks out the accountant takes her hand in a vicegrip.

           Joce ventures back underground and hears something---Gary.
 But he's *different* now, bloated, groaning, *wrong.* If he recognizes Joce it's hard to tell.